Observation of $\Omega(2012)^- \to \Xi(1530)\bar{K}$ and measurement of the effective couplings of $\Omega(2012)^-$ to

+The Belle detector is a large solid-angle magnetic spectrometer consisting of a silicon vertex detector, a 50-layer central drift chamber (CDC), an array of aerogel threshold Cherenkov counters (ACC), a barrel-like arrangement of time-of-flight scintillation counters (TOF), and an electromagnetic calorimeter (ECL) comprised of CsI(Tl) crystals located inside a superconducting solenoid coil that provided a 1.5 T magnetic field and an iron flux return placed outside the coil instrumented to detect $K^0_L$ and identify muons.

-We use simulated events to determine detection efficiencies and signal shapes.
-We use {\sc evtgen}~\cite{EVTGEN} to generate Monte Carlo (MC) simulated events.
-Signal MC events are sampled according to the $\Omega(2012)^-$ signal in the mass spectrum of $\Xi^- \pi^+ K^-$ observed in data.
-MC samples of inclusive $\Upsilon(1S)$, $\Upsilon(2S)$, and $\Upsilon(3S)$ decays with four times the luminosity as the real data are produced to check for possible peaking backgrounds~\cite{107540}. {\sc geant3}~\cite{1984} is used to simulate the detector response to MC events.
+We use simulated events to determine detection efficiencies, signal shapes, and selection criteria.
+We use {\sc evtgen}~\cite{EVTGEN} to generate simulated events.
+We use a Flatt$\acute {\rm e}$-like function~\cite{094028} to simulate $\Omega(2012)^-\to \Xi(1530)\bar{K}\to \Xi \pi \bar K$.
+We determine preliminary selection criteria assuming the $\Omega(2012)^-$ mass is $2012.4$ MeV~\cite{052003} and its couplings to $\Xi \bar K$ and $\Xi \pi\bar K$ are 0.01 and 0.1.
+We then update the model to the values we find in data and re-optimize our selection criteria.
+We repeat this several times until the values stabilize.
+Simulated samples of inclusive $\Upsilon(1S)$, $\Upsilon(2S)$, and $\Upsilon(3S)$ decays and $e^+e^-\to q\bar q$ ($q=u,d,s,c$) with four times the luminosity as the real data are produced to check for possible peaking backgrounds~\cite{107540}. {\sc geant3}~\cite{1984} is used to simulate detector response.